About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 Nursing notes devalued.

 In the old days BC (before computers), clinicians used some checklists for charting but also relied heavily on narrative notes to describe the patient’s individual story.
-While there are areas one can add notes in an EHR, nurses tell me that it’s not very easy to do so and that no one really reads them […]
+While there are areas one can add notes in an EHR, nurses tell me that it’s not very easy to do so and that no one really reads them because they’re […]

 Caregivers Home Alone-And Needing Our Support